All full time students are required to have health insurance.

 Students who failed to complete the waiver by the deadline will be charged for the Buffalo State Insurance Plan.
 There are no extensions to this deadline.

 Students who have previously waived and have lost their insurance are responsible to request to be enrolled per Buffalo State Mandated Insurance Policy.
 Students are required to complete the online waiver EACH academic year.

-Students who waived the Buffalo State Health Insurance are eligible to use the services provided at the Weigel Health Center.
-Weigel Health Center is funded by the Student Health Fee, which is separate from the SUNY Buffalo State Health Insurance Plan.
+Students who waived the Buffalo State Health Insurance are eligible to use the services provided at the Weigel Wellness Center.
+Weigel Wellness Center is funded by the Student Health Fee, which is separate from the SUNY Buffalo State Health Insurance Plan.

 For additional questions, call Weigel at 716-878-6711.